LEODPEN/BetterBuilder/README.md

 initialized.
 But the classic pattern does not guarantee this.

 BetterBuilder provides a type-safe builder pattern.
 Once the fields annotated with
-@Required haven't been initialized, the goal object will not be generated[instead, an IllegalArgumentException will be thrown].
+@Required haven't been initialized, the goal object will not be generated ( Instead, an IllegalArgumentException will be thrown ).

 ```java
 @BetterBuilder(BUILDER_TYPE = BuilderType.TYPE_SAFE, fluentSet = false, fluentGet = true)